 What Role Do Agents Play At Closing?

 Real estate agents also play a role during the closing period.
 Throughout the process, agents communicate between their client and the other party.
 Communication continues the entire time their clients are closing on a house.
 They may suggest a final walkthrough of the home close to the closing date.
 This allows you to check for any damage that has occurred since the initial contract.

 Real estate agents also look over every document, ensuring accuracy and that all terms and conditions have been met before the home deed is transferred.
 Mistakes happen, and it’s an agent’s job to find and correct them before everything is finalized.

 Agents also represent you at any meetings or contract signings.
-Several different parties can be involved in the closing process, depending on which state you’re in, including lawyers, a title or escrow agent, a mortgage lender, sellers and buyers, and real estate agents.
-Agents represent their client’s best interest until the sale is final, but also work to maintain a relationship.
+Several different parties can be involved in the closing process, depending on which state you’re in, including real estate attorneys, a title or escrow agent, a mortgage lender, sellers and buyers, and real estate agents.
+Agents represent their clients’ best interest not only until the sale is final, but also work to maintain a relationship.

 What Happens If You Don’t Have An Agent?

-If you are buying or selling a house yourself, all of the real estate agent duties mentioned earlier become your responsibility.
-If you are selling your home, you’re in charge of listing your home, marketing it, setting up showings and open houses, providing necessary paperwork, negotiating price, and working with the other party’s real estate agent.
+If you’re buying or selling a house yourself, all of the real estate agent duties mentioned earlier become your responsibility.
+If you’re selling your home without a REALTOR®, you’re in charge of listing your home, marketing it, setting up showings and open houses, providing necessary paperwork, negotiating price and working with the other party’s real estate agent.

 If you’re buying a house without a REALTOR®, you have your hands full, too.
-You’ll submit bids, negotiate pricing, line up inspections, and handle all of the legal tasks associated with buying a home.
+You’ll submit bids, negotiate pricing, line up inspections and handle all of the legal tasks associated with buying a home.
 It’s a lot to oversee, especially if you don’t have experience or knowledge of real estate transactions.
 It’s not impossible to represent yourself, whether you’re a buyer or seller, but it’s a considerable time and energy commitment.